durgesh017/Shoply-E-Commerce/README.md

 # Shoply Mobile App
 Shoply is an e-commerce shopping application built using Kotlin and Firebase, leveraging Firebase Realtime Database for CRUD operations and Firebase Storage for image storage.
-The app is structured to prioritize scalability, clean code, and a seamless user experience...
+The app is structured to prioritize scalability, clean code, and a seamless user experience.
 # Key Highlights

 - Code Structuring, Style, and Comments